-Figure 4-30 shows the total water storage for all eight lysimeters from 2006 through 2016.
+Figure 4-32 shows the total water storage for all eight lysimeters from 2009 through 2018.
 Water storage is calculated using TDR data.
 The two bare-soil lysimeters (Lysimeters A and B, blue lines) generally have the highest water storage.
 Evaporation and drainage are the only processes that remove water from these two lysimeters.
-The invader species (Lysimeters C and D, green lines) grow quickly in the spring, have shallow root systems and transpire water before setting seed and dying in the early summer.
-The native species (Lysimeters E, F, G, H, red and gold lines) mostly consist of perennial shrubs that grow year round and have deep, dense root systems that survive during periods of drought.
+The invader species (Lysimeters C and D, green lines) grow quickly in the spring, have shallow root systems, and transpire water before setting seed and dying in the early summer.
+The native species (Lysimeters E, F, G, and H, red and gold lines) mostly consist of perennial shrubs that grow year round and have deep, dense root systems that survive during periods of drought.

-The bare-soil Lysimeter B (3x precipitation) generally fluctuates between 60 and 70 cm of storage, while Lysimeter A (natural precipitation) fluctuates between 40 and 50 cm of storage.
+The bare-soil Lysimeter B (3-times precipitation) generally fluctuates between 60 and 70 cm (2.0 and 2.3 ft) of storage, while Lysimeter A (natural precipitation) fluctuates between 40 and 50 cm (1.3 and 1.6 ft) of storage.
 These simulate a bare-soil waste cover and only dry out to a certain depth.
-The invader species Lysimeter C (heavy green line) has performed about the same as the native species lysimeters (heavy red and gold lines) at removing water, but invader Lysimeter D with 3x precipitation (light green line) did not evapotranspire as much water as the native species lysimeters (light red and gold lines).
-This was especially evident in 2015 when the evader species on plot D were virtually non-existent from the summer of 2014 into the dry spring of 2015.
-This is shown by the plot D green line rising and eventually reaching a water storage level that produced drainage out the bottom of the lysimeter.
-After the large September 2015 rain event, the native plant lysimeters with natural precipitation appear to be performing much as they did after the other large rain events in the spring of 2010 and 2011 when they reached a storage depth above 30 cm and then after several months approached a storage depth of 20 cm.
+The invader species Lysimeter C (heavy green line) performed about the same as the native species lysimeters (heavy red and gold lines) at removing water, but invader Lysimeter D with 3-times precipitation (light green line) did not evapotranspire as much water as the native species lysimeters (light red and gold lines).
+This was especially evident in 2015 when the invader species on Lysimeter D were virtually non-existent from the summer of 2014 into the dry spring of 2015.
+This is shown by the Lysimeter D green line rising and eventually reaching a water storage level that produced drainage out of the bottom of the lysimeter.
+After the large September 2015 rain event, the native plant lysimeters with natural precipitation appeared to be performing much as they did after the other large rain events in the spring of 2010 and 2011 when they reached a storage depth above 30 cm (1.0 ft) and then after several months approached a storage depth of 20 cm (0.66 ft).
+2018 was a dry year, and water storage declined in all the lysimeters.

-Figure 4-30.
+Figure 4-32.
 Soil Water Storage in the Drainage Lysimeters